alex1ozr/DockerTests/README.md

 ## Grafana

 Grafana runs automatically using Docker Compose and is available at http://localhost:3000.
-It has three predefined data sources:
+It has following predefined data sources:
 - Prometheus
-- Loki
 - Jaeger